Reinvention

 The Myth of the Clean Restart

-Most people wait for the perfect moment to begin again.
+Most people wait for the perfect moment to start again.
 January 1st.
 After the project closes.
 When the kids are older.
 When things slow down.
-Here's the truth: things never slow down.
+Truth is, things never slow down.
 The perfect moment is a fiction.

-What I've noticed in the hundreds of senior leaders I've placed over 25 years — and in the athletes I've interviewed on this podcast — is that the ones who successfully reinvent themselves don't wait for permission or perfect conditions.
-They start from exactly where they are, even when where they are is a long way from where they want to be.
+In the hundreds of senior leaders I've placed over 25 years, and the athletes I've interviewed on the podcast, the ones who actually reinvent themselves don't wait for permission or perfect conditions.
+They start from exactly where they are, even when that's a long way from where they want to be.

 "The best time to plant a tree was 20 years ago.
 The second best time is now."
 The best time to start your comeback was five years ago.
 Start today anyway.